 The Future of Marketing: An Expert Forecast

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Recently, I took a listen to a virtual conference on where marketing is headed.
+Opinions expressed by Entrepreneur contributors are their own.Recently, I took a listen to a virtual conference on where marketing is headed.
 The Future of Marketing event featured 60 marketing experts who each were given only one minute to speak about the most important trend they see in marketing.
 With TV fragmenting, Hulu, social media channels galore, where is it all heading?

 Here are just a few of the predictions that came out of the event: